darklorddad/Swinburne_COS30018_IS_Delivery_Vehicle_Routing_System/README.md

 * **[Basilagas21](https://github.com/Basilagas21)**
 * **[AlishaMR-123](https://github.com/AlishaMR-123)**

-If you use this software in your research, projects or work, we would appreciate it if you could cite it.
+If you use this software in your research, projects, or work, we would appreciate it if you could cite it.